ThePython10110/SoftwareOnMyComputer/README.md

 A 2-player co-op 2D platformer game with gravity reversal.
 That's about all I have to say.

 ### [Minetest](https://minetest.net)\*
 Minetest is a free, open-source, cross-platform, portable voxel game engine and client (?), with which several games have been made, including Minetest Game, which is just kind of a basic built-in game.
 There's also MineClone 2, a game that is trying to recreate MineCraft.
-It's got easy multiplayer, and anyone can host a server.
+Minetest has easy multiplayer, and anyone can host a server.
 Also, all Minetest mods and games are written in Lua, meaning that they're also open-source and relatively easy to make, assuming you know how to code.

 ### [Portal](https://store.steampowered.com/app/400/Portal)
 You probably know what this is.
 Set in the same universe as Half Life (which I've actually never played), a test subject wakes up in Aperture Laboratories.
 An AI named GLaDOS leads/forces her through several tests, most of which require a portal gun.
 Then a bunch of other things happen, that may or may not include baking and cake.
 It's a great game with phrases like "Fifteen Hundred Megawatt Aperture Science Heavy Duty Super-Colliding Super Button."